-- · Kayenne control surface,
+- Kayenne control surface,

 - · Karrera control surface,

-- GV Korona control surface,
+- · GV Korona control surface,

 - the Soft Panel (KSP option), and/or

-- · the Menu application running on a PC.
+- the Menu application running on a PC (Menu on PC).

-In addition, a K-Frame system supports direct control of external devices (DDRs, Servers) and bi-directional control to and from routing and automation systems.
+In addition, the system supports direct control of external devices (DDRs, Servers) and bidirectional control to and from routing and automation systems.